Saturday, April 11, 2020

 Walk Dude

-Dillingham, Alaska when my brother Todd and I were there (1995 - 1997) was a very secluded part of the world, it still is I guess, but Internet availability probably changes a lot.
-When I was there, we had no Internet, though we did have cable TV, so it wasn't even all that informationaly disconnected even in my day.
-It was certainly physically disconnected though.
-There were no roads to or from Dillingham, it was kind of a hub town for a handful of scattered Yu'pik villages and a boat harbor with access to Bristol Bay.
+Dillingham, Alaska, when my brother Todd and I were there (1995–1997), was a very secluded part of the world—it still is, I guess, but internet availability probably changes a lot.
+When I was there, we had no internet, though we did have cable TV, so we weren’t entirely disconnected in terms of information, even back then.
+It was certainly physically disconnected, though.
+There were no roads to or from Dillingham; it was more of a hub town for a handful of scattered Yu'pik villages and a boat harbor with access to Bristol Bay.
 No fast food, though there were a couple of restaurants, bars, and grocery stores.

 One year, our supervisor directed us to participate in the local parade.
 We drove the company van through the streets of Dillingham.
-While we didn't have it together enough to create a proper float, we felt we should haul something, so we put an old Nordic Track exercise machine on the flatbed trailer and hauled that behind us.
-Our supervisor created a wooden figure which we all referred to as the, "Walk Dude."
-Added a few balloons and some signage to identify ourselves and we were good to go.
+While we didn’t have it together enough to create a proper float, we felt we should haul something, so we put an old Nordic Track exercise machine on the flatbed trailer and hauled that behind us.
+Our supervisor created a wooden figure which we all referred to as the “Walk Dude.”
+We added a few balloons and some signage to identify ourselves, and we were good to go.

 The company van.